theworld36/fullStackWebDevelopment/START HERE/README.md

   		.bamboo {color: green;}

-7. Press ctrl + b to start the program and notice the differences.
+7. Run the program and notice the differences.
 This is just a basic implementation to help understand the structure of CSS as it will be fleshed out in the future.

 (Optional) CSS Readings: